 Drug information provided by: IBM Micromedex

-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins or as a shot under your skin, usually in the stomach or thighs.
 You or your caregiver may be trained to prepare and inject this medicine at home.
 Be sure that you understand how to use the medicine.

 If this medicine is given through a vein in your arm, it must be injected by your doctor slowly and your IV tube will need to stay in place for 1 hour.

 If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems from the injections.
 Do not inject into skin areas that are tender, red, bruised, or hard.

 This medicine comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 This medicine is available in three forms: a vial (glass container), a prefilled syringe, or an autoinjector.
 The prefilled syringe and autoinjector are the dosage forms you can use at home.

 Check the liquid in the prefilled syringe or autoinjector.
 It should be colorless or slightly yellow.
 Do not use the medicine if the liquid is cloudy, discolored, or has particles in it.
 Do not shake.

 Allow the medicine to warm to room temperature for 30 minutes before you use it.
 Do not warm it in any other way.

 Do not remove the needle cap from the prefilled syringe or the ring cap from the autoinjector until you are ready to use it.